pai-nuneza/SymonPracticalExam/README.md

 ## Instructions:
-This web app is .NET Core 3.1.

-You can use any CSS style framework but prefer to use bootstrap.

-You can create this with WebAPI and any frontend frameworks you like Angular/React or Plain MVC.

 - Clone this project repo and work in your local environment
 - Create a feature branch with a name 'feature/Fremantle-AU